 Rick Artis, Ph.D. has served as Our Executive Vice President and Chief Scientific Officer since January 2023.
-Dr. Artis most recently served as Chief Scientific Officer from December 2021 to January 2023 at Octant Bio, a privately-held data-driven therapeutics company and previously, he served as Senior Vice President, Chemistry at Annexon from October 2016 to December 2021 where he led the efforts on small molecule classical complement inhibitors that resulted in the nomination of ANX1502 as a development candidate.
-He previously served as Senior Vice President, Research at Elan Pharmaceuticals, a biopharmaceutical company, Vice President, Lead Generation at Plexxikon Inc., a privately-held biotechnology company, and held positions of increasing responsibility at Genentech, Inc. and Syntex Corporation.
+Dr. Artis most recently served as Chief Scientific Officer at Octant, Inc. from December 2021 to January 2023, a privately-held data-driven therapeutics company.
+Prior to that, Mr. Artis served as our Senior Vice President, Chemistry from October 2016 to December 2021, where he led the efforts on small molecule classical complement inhibitors that resulted in the nomination of ANX1502 as a development candidate.
+Prior to that, Dr. Artis served as Senior Vice President, Research at Elan Pharmaceuticals, a biopharmaceutical company, Vice President, Lead Generation at Plexxikon Inc., a privately-held biotechnology company, and held positions of increasing responsibility at Genentech, Inc. and Syntex Corporation.
 He has co-authored over 45 papers, been recognized as a co-inventor on 45 issued U.S. patents and made direct contributions to seven molecules that have reached various stages of clinical development, including two that have received marketing approval.
 He received a B.S. in chemistry from the University of California, Berkeley, and a Ph.D. in organic chemistry from Yale University.